ros2/ci/README.md

 These three jobs are very similar, with minor changes for the differences in the operating systems.

 You can also change the default location from which these CI scripts are pulled with options `--ci-scripts-repository` and `--ci-scripts-default-branch`.
-They allow you to change the default location from which to get the CI scripts, which is useful if you have forked ros2/ros2.
+They allow you to change the default location from which to get the CI scripts, which is useful if you have forked ros2/ci.
-The defaults are `git@github.com:ros2/ros2.git` and `ci_scripts` respectively.
+The defaults are `git@github.com:ros2/ci.git` and `master` respectively.
 The branch can be changed when running the job (it's a job parameter) to make it easy to test changes to the CI scripts using a branch on the main repository.

 ## Adjusting batch CI jobs